 - Installation of legally licensed software is permitted if the software is necessary to complete your project.
-Do not install any new software yourself; speak to your Center Lead for assistance. - Do not make copies of proprietary software.
-This violates federal copyright laws and does not fall under computer usage guidelines. - If you have any questions regarding permissibility of software, please contact Center Lead.
+Do not install any new software yourself; ask your Center Lead for assistance. - Do not make copies of proprietary software.
+This violates federal copyright laws and does not fall under computer usage guidelines. - If you have any questions regarding permissibility of software, please contact your Center Lead.

-Participants at Regional or International Locations: Check with your Center Lead in regards to computer and IT policies in place.
-Do not play games, chat, stream audio or video (unless project related), and absolutely no music or video downloads (legal or illegal).
+Participants at Regional Locations: Check with your Center Lead in regards to computer and IT policies in place.
 Do not expect privacy while sending or receiving emails from/to a NASA email account.